craigbridges/Nettle/README.md

 - Generating administrable XML or CSV exports
 - Generating administrable reports or documents

 The main difference between Nettle and Handlebars is that Nettle makes use of functions and variables to enable data to be dynamically loaded (and manipulated) into a template.
 This could be useful in situations where the model passed to the template is very basic, but a requirement means that some additional, related data needs to be displayed.
-Instead of having to refactor, build and deploy the C# code (which could also create a code smell), only the template needs to be edited.
+Instead of having to refactor, build and deploy the C# code (which could also create a code smell if the model becomes too cluttered), only the template needs to be edited.

 ## Usage
 Install the NuGet package: